 I fell in love with ‘bone broth’ long before I found paleo, thanks to the patient teachings of a couple of wonderful French chefs who dedicated themselves to preparing stocks worthy of Carême and Escoffier.

 What we paleos call “bone broth” is stock.
 It’s the foundation of traditional French cooking, and forms the basis of the best soups and sauces.
 (Brown sauces like Espagnole and Fond Lie are made with beef and veal stock, and can be progressed to demi glace, and to a variety of finished sauces including Charcutiere, Chasseur, Madieira, Colbert, or Robert to name a few.
 Veal, chicken, and fish stocks are the basis of the white sauces Veal Velouté, Chicken Velouté, and Fish Velouté, which can be progressed to Allemende, Supreme, or White Wine sauce, and then to such wonders as Chaud-froid, Toulousse, or Normandy.)

 If you arrived at stock-making through the paleo movement, you’ve discovered a wonderful opportunity for both your health and your cooking.
-If you ever find you are choking down straight unseasoned stock for the benefit of your health and hating it, there’s no need!
+If you ever find you are choking down straight unseasoned stock for the many benefits it offers your health but hating the taste of it, there’s no need!
 This liquid gold can be easily seasoned, or developed into spectacular sauces and dishes.
 You might not realize you’ve already gone further than most commercial kitchens these days.
 You’re racking up culinary points as fast as paleo points!

 The rule of the bone: